TSSaint/SQLPrac/README.md

 'id'/some variation of id's are a unique identifier for some database entry.
 This specifies that each entry is not a duplicate, and can be isolated when needed.

 IMPORTANT NOTE: <br>
 Programmers often use the 'id' in other tables, otherwise known as FOREIGN_KEYs.
 One strong benefit of this results in more efficient and non-duplicated data sets, taking up less memory.
-Because id's can be used to relate to others, they can be referred to as "Relational Databases."
+Because id's can be used to relate to others, they can be referred to as "Relational Databases."<br>
+These relationships are where a lot of the power and complexity that advanced SQL queries come from!

 ---